kubernetes/test-infra/coverage/docs/design.md

 # Overview
-This code coverage tool calculates per file, per package and overall coverage based on the the [code coverage profile](https://blog.golang.org/cover) produced by "go test".
-In addition, it generates the following artifacts
+This code coverage tool calculates per file, per package and overall coverage on target directories.
+It generates the following artifacts
+  - code coverage profile, which is produced by "[go test -coverprofile](https://blog.golang.org/cover)" and contains all block level code coverage data
   - xml file that stores file-level and package-level code coverage, formatted to be readable by TestGrid
-  - code coverage profile, which is produced by "go test -coverprofile" and contains all block level code coverage data

-This code coverage tool has two major modes of operation, based on whether it is running in post-submit or pre-submit workflow.
+The tool has two major modes of operation, based on whether it is running in post-submit or pre-submit workflow.
 Post-submit workflow starts when a commit to the base branch happens, e.g. when a pull request is merged.
 Pre-submit workflow starts when a pull requested is created or updated with new commit.

 The tool performs the following additional operations when running in pre-submit workflow